-The Comprehensive Advisement Center (CAC), located next to the Writing Center, assists all new students in the transition to ORU.
-The staff advises students in selecting courses for their first semester at ORU, helps students become acquainted with the campus and services available on campus, creates and distributes files for new students, and introduces new students to the departments of their chosen majors where they receive academic guidance for the remainder of their academic
+The Comprehensive Advisement Center (CAC), located next to the Writing Center, assists all new students in the transition to the University.
+The staff advises students in selecting courses for their first semester at the University, helps students become acquainted with the campus and services available on campus, creates and distributes files for new students, and introduces new students to the departments of their chosen majors where they receive academic guidance for the remainder of their academic pursuits.
+The CAC advises students in the Bridge Program during the first semester of their first year.